yo-who-this/r18-dumps-explorer/README.md

 ### Browse the full catalog

 Paginated grid view of all 1.8M+ entries with thumbnail images, codes, titles, and metadata (cast, tags, studio, label, series, director, release date, runtime).
 Navigate with Prev/Next buttons or jump to any page.
-Switch between **Grey** and **Dark** themes using the pill toggle — your preference is saved across sessions.
-Both themes retain the glassmorphic UI throughout.
+Switch between **Grey** and **Dark** themes using the pill toggle.

 ![Main Grid View](assets/Dark%20Mode.png)